 Start By Looking in the Mirror…

-Use today, right now, to really look into why you are doing those things for them.
+, to really look into why you are doing those things for them.
 Why do you do their chores, or buy them a new toy when their toy breaks?
 Same goes for making their beds, putting their clothes away for them, or picking their backpack up from the floor when they toss it there after school.

 By writing their teacher a note when they lose their homework, instead of having them tell their teacher, they are being robbed of the opportunity to be responsible and advocate for themselves at school.